dogweather/forkful/content/en/elixir/numbers/rounding-numbers.md

 weight: 13
 ---

-## What & Why?
-Rounding numbers means adjusting them to a nearby value for simplicity or to match a certain precision.
-It's useful for improving readability, reducing storage space, or meeting domain-specific needs, like money calculations where you want to round to the nearest cent.

 ## How to:
 In Elixir, you can use `Float.round/2` to round a floating-point number.
 You can specify the number of decimal digits you want to keep.
 Here's how it works: